BELIEVER MAGAZINE AND McSWEENEY’S QUARTERLY COMBO SUBSCRIPTION

 Here’s a preview of what you’ll find coming your way

-IMPORTANT LOGISTICAL INFORMATION: Subscriptions placed before November 1, 2023, will begin with McSweeney’s 71: The Monstrous and the Terrible and The Believer Issue 143.
-All subscriptions to The Believer automatically renew after four issues at a cost of $55, while subscriptions to McSweeney’s Quarterly automatically renew after four issues at 15% off the price of a regular sub (currently $80.75).
+IMPORTANT LOGISTICAL INFORMATION: This is a one time combo price, all subscriptions to The Believer automatically renew after four issues at a cost of $55, while subscriptions to McSweeney’s Quarterly automatically renew after four issues at 15% off the price of a regular sub (currently $80.75).
 In the event of any future rate changes, we will notify you via email.
 If you’d like to cancel your subscription at any time prior to its auto-renewal, you can log in to your account and adjust your subscription settings.
 Or send an email to custservice@mcsweeneys.net with the subject line “End Quarterly Autorenew,” “End Believer Autorenew,” or “End Combo Autorenew.”
 Refunds will be accepted only up until the first issue of your renewal is shipped.
+Subscriptions placed by February 1, 2025, will begin with McSweeney’s 76: Aftershocks, and The Believer Issue 148: The Art Issue.
 If you’d like to give the Quarterly Concern as a one-time gift, purchase a gift subscription here.
 Any subscription purchased with the “gift” option marked at checkout will not be enrolled in autorenew.